 Given the nature of our product and its limited legal availability, we are at significant risk of theft at our facilities.
 We implement security measures to counteract this threat, but there is no guarantee that these measures will be sufficient.
-A breach of our security measures at one of our facilities could expose us to additional liability and to potentially costly litigation, increase expenses relating to the resolution and future prevention of these breaches and may deter potential patients from choosing our products.
+A breach of our security measures at one of our facilities could result in the loss of significant amounts of assets and/or cash, increase expenses relating to the resolution and future prevention of these breaches and may deter potential patients from choosing our products.